Homemade Handmade Cultured Ice Cream

 Ingredients:

-(This adds in just the right dash of salt and live-cultures.
-You can also add brine from sauerkraut instead, or whey.
+(This adds in just the right dash of salt and live cultures.
+You can also add brine from sauerkraut or whey instead.
 OR you can omit.)

 1 teaspoon vanilla extract